jaycody/routelog/README.md

         -n, --no-output
             Suppress the (default) behavior of printing each log line to stdout.

+    More documentation is available via for the routelog program (`man 1 routelog`) and routelog rules file formats (`man 5 routelog`) after install.

 ### License

 routelog is made available for use under a 3-clause BSD license (see: [LICENSE.txt](./LICENSE.txt)).